 Tips for revisiting your estate plan

 We encourage you to revisit your estate plan and consider reframing how you think about legacy.
-Here are a few things I’d like you to consider today, as followers of Christ working to secure a legacy of hope for tomorrow.
+Here are a few things I’d like you to consider today, as a follower of Christ working to secure a legacy of hope for tomorrow:

-- Creative experiences: You can design a unique estate plan that uses funds to demonstrate a legacy of generosity.
-For example, one NCF giver planned for 100 percent of tuition paid by the estate for any of their children or grandchildren who choose to attend a Christian college.
+- Creative experiences – You can design a unique estate plan that uses funds to demonstrate a legacy of generosity.
+For example, one NCF giver planned for 100 percent of tuition to be paid by the estate for any of their children or grandchildren who choose to attend a Christian college.
 A similar design could be created for a family member who chooses a career on the mission field.
-These examples leave clear living legacies of what is important to the giver.
+These examples leave clear living legacies of what is important to you, the giver.

 An inheritance of faith

-While I am not an estate attorney, I speak with a lot of people – quite regularly – about this topic.
+While I am not an estate attorney, I speak with a lot of people quite regularly about this topic.
 And what I’ve learned is that families almost never talk about their estate plan.
 We aren’t discussing money with our kids, which means we aren’t discussing inheritance – the faith or financial kind – either.
-Everything we are and everything we have are his.
+Everything we are and everything we have are God’s.

 I encourage you to invite your family into a meaningful, open conversation about your vision for your estate’s legacy today, as well as tomorrow.
-Maybe the streets won’t be lined with thousands of people celebrating our living legacy like Reverend Graham, but we can grow more confident that what we leave behind will be stewarded with radical, Christ-like generosity.
+Maybe the streets won’t be lined with thousands of people celebrating our living legacies like Reverend Graham, but we can grow more confident that what we leave behind will be stewarded with radical, Christlike generosity.

 Our team at NCF would be honored to sit with you and help you map out a plan for this conversation.